 Three Piezometers holes were installed in the DSTF in 2012, to track water pressure, hydraulic head and temperature.
 The three holes contain a total of seven vibrating wire piezometers and thermistors.
-Data is downloaded monthly.
+Data is downloaded quarterly.
 Raw electronic data, downloaded from piezometers, is stored in the Environmental Department Group Drive and backed up daily by server.
 Data is compiled to graphically present temperature and pressure data.
-Refer to Appendix D for a copy of the DSTF Piezometer-Data Downloading and Compiling Manual.
+Refer to the SharePoint ID# in Section 21 - Related Documents for a copy of the DSTF Piezometer-Data Downloading and Compiling Manual.

-10.1.3 Water Use Permits
+10.3 Water Use Permits

-Pogo has a number of water use permits issued by ANDR.
+Pogo has several water use permits issued by ANDR.